Pedro-vd20/access_lab_iot/README.md

 ### Setting Up

 This guide will follow the steps from boot up to operation required to set up the Access Station.

+1. Create a config document in the MongoDB database.
+This document should be stored in the `stations_info` collection.
+A sample can be seen below:
+    ```json
+    {
+        "config": true,
+        "id": "056F0BC2E9812C0A",
+        "stationary": true,
+        "station_num": 3
+    }
+    ```
+    Stationary indicates whether this station will always collect data from the same location or will be moving.

 1. Booting the RPi: configure the keyboard and and username.
 The user for all stations should be `pi`.